dolphin-emu/dolphin/Readme.md

 inform you if your compiler is too old.
 Many libraries are bundled with Dolphin and used if they're not installed on your system.
 CMake will inform you if a bundled library is used or if you need to install any missing packages yourself.
-You may refer to the [wiki](https://github.com/dolphin-emu/dolphin/wiki/Building-for-Linux) for more information.

 Make sure to pull submodules before building:
 ```sh